 As we received Christ in the Divine Liturgy we are to share him with the world in love and service.
-Remember also, in the passage we have looked at so many times in this series; after the Prophet Isaiah is ushered into the throne room of God and eats the heavenly food, he hears the voice of the Lord saying, "Whom shall I send, and who will go to this people?"
-To which he responds, "Here I am, send me!"
+In the passage we have looked at so many times in this series; after the Prophet Isaiah is ushered into the throne room of God and eats the heavenly food, who remembers what he hears the voice of the Lord saying?
+"Whom shall I send, and who will go to this people?"
+And how does he respond?
+"Here I am, send me!"